Skip to Main Content

 • 0% APR credit cards can be a low-cost or even no-cost way to finance a purchase or consolidate debt — but the 0% rate doesn’t last forever.

-• Personal loans might be a better choice if you can qualify for a competitive APR or need a longer period of time to repay the balance.
+• Personal loans might be a better choice if you can qualify for a competitive APR or need more time to repay the balance.

 Differences between 0% credit cards and personal loans